baffles/acc-js/README.md

 Alternatively, you can host this file someplace on your own and add the URL to it to the remote JS URLs textbox, or you can even copying the contents of the file directly to the Code box on the Custom CSS/JS page.
-If you're linking the file in from a non-HTTPS host, you may get warnings.
+If you're linking the file in from a non-HTTPS host, however, you may get warnings now that A.cc uses SSL for everything now.

 ## Use